drts01/notes/stackedit/presentations/2020-dev-in-ops.md

 Any data collected during the execution of the Notebook can easily be visualized.
 This can empower engineers to make sense of a metric that is not currently being feed into an ELK cluster, Graphana, or Permethious.

 Eventually patterns will emerge from these notebooks.
 Then code can be extracted in to their own library or tool.
+Now the team is starting to look more like a development team.
+The data from previously executed Notebooks can also

 With the ability to develop, operation teams can gather and make sense of infrastructure data, increase speed, and improve reliability.